paperclip-ui/legacy-paperclip/README.md

 - Templates Integrate with your existing React application (more languages & frameworks soon).
 - Integrates with Webpack.

-## Roadmap 🌄

-This is just the beginning!
-Here are just a few planned features:

-- Zero-setup automated visual regression testing.
-Just plug in your Paperclip files.
-- More compiler targets: Ruby, PHP, VueJS, AngularJS, and others.
-- More code editor integrations: Sublime, Atom.
-- More visual tooling in the preview, so you can make visual changes directly.
-- Preview against different browsers directly within your code editor.

 ## Goals 🎯

 The goal for Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
 More specifically: